 The country’s startup ecosystem is also developing rapidly; the UK was the third most active country for agrifood tech startup funding in 2017 as startups raised over $500 million in 2017 across 69 deals, according to AgFunder data.

-So, what does the UK offer agritech companies to make it an attractive destination and base for their businesses?
+So, what does the UK offer international agritech companies to make it an attractive destination and base for their businesses?

 Here are three key features: